Some things to read while people forget your name.

 Gonzalez, by the way, rounded the bases in 24.98 seconds following his home run on Sunday.
 That was the slowest time in the majors for the day.

-The starting pitching question marks remain unresolved, but until we're told differently I guess the best practice is to assume Rob Neyer broke the last man in all 30 MLB rotations into seven groups, and filed Fiers among the "young veterans."will remain as the #5 starter.
+The starting pitching question marks remain unresolved, but until we're told differently I guess the best practice is to assume Mike Fiers will remain as the #5 starter.
+Rob Neyer broke the last man in all 30 MLB rotations into seven groups, and filed Fiers among the "young veterans."

 In the minors: